 Conrad, R. M., & Donaldson, J. A. (2011).
 Engaging the online learner: Activities and resources for creative instruction (Vol. 38).
 John Wiley & Sons.

 El Bojairami, I., & Driscoll, M. (2019).
 Exam-Wrappers As a Tool To Enhance Students’ Metacognitive Skills in Machine Element Design Class.

 Disclosure of Material Connection: This is a “sponsored blog post.”
 The company who sponsored it compensated me via a cash payment, gift, or something else of value to include a reference to their product.
 Regardless, I only recommend products or services I believe will be good for my readers and are from companies I can recommend.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”

-The post 10 Ways to Rejuvenate and Learn This Summer appeared first on Cool Cat Teacher Blog by Vicki Davis @coolcatteacher helping educators be excellent every day.
+The post Lumio: Making Review and Practice Easy appeared first on Cool Cat Teacher Blog by Vicki Davis @coolcatteacher helping educators be excellent every day.
 Meow!

 Boys School Uniforms: What To Expect From Your School